E85: Octane rating

 As more effort is put into maximizing an engine to take advantage of E85's higher octane rating, engines achieve greater power advantages.
 One car that has higher power on ethanol is the Koenigsegg CCXR, which on ethanol is the fifth-most powerful production car, with 20% more horsepower on E85 than on gasoline.
 According to the manufacturer, this is due to the cooling properties of ethanol.
 E85 has an octane rating higher than that of regular gasoline's typical rating of 87, or premium gasoline's 91-93.
 This allows it to be used in higher-compression engines, which tend to produce more power per unit of displacement than their gasoline counterparts.
 Examples of octane mis-citation can be found at the Iowa Renewable Fuels Association titled "E85 Facts" which cites a range of 100-105, and a document at the Texas State Energy Conservation Office titled "Ethanol", which cites a 113 rating.

 Some vehicles can be converted to use E85 despite not being specifically built for it.
-Because of the lower heating value E85 has a cooler intake charge—which, coupled with its high stability level from its high octane rating—has also been used as a "power adder" in turbocharged performance vehicles.
+As the lower heating value E85 has a cooler intake charge—which, coupled with its high stability level from its high octane rating—has also been used as a "power adder" in turbocharged performance vehicles.
 These modifications have not only resulted in lower GHG emissions, but typically resulted in 10-12% power and torque increase at the wheels.
 Where the engine was previously knock limited by gasoline, power improvements are as high as 40%.

-Because of its low price (less than US$4.00/gal in some places) and high availability in certain areas people have started to turn to using it in place of high-end racing fuels, which typically cost over US$10.00/gal.
+Due to its low price and high availability in certain areas people have started to turn to using it in place of high-end racing fuels, which typically cost over US $10.00/gal.